Anish | BecaXR

 Glory Dela Paz, a Manila-based Accenture Technology Team Lead in the Philippines, was talking to her sister, a doctor, when she learned about a disturbing situation in their area: Community health workers combatting malnourishment among local children were using a manual process that can delay critical treatment.
 She was compelled to find a solution.

 Glory led a team of colleagues to create an Android-enabled application, E-Healthworker.
 The app allows health workers to instantaneously evaluate a child's nutritional status by inputting body measurements.
 Now, they can administer a treatment plan on that same day.

 Jaroslav | Circular Supply Chain

 Accenture Technology Senior Manager Jaroslav Saxa helped create a blockchain-based circular supply-chain solution designed to improve the sustainability, efficiency and financial fairness of global supply chains.
-Using the transparency and traceability that blockchain provides in conjunction with real-time payment technologies, consumers are directly connected to producers and enabled to reward their sustainable practices through a financial contribution.

 Lucía | XR4 Hospitality

 Accenture Digital Analyst Lucía Andrada Cámara was part of a team that created XR4 Hospitality, a way for aspiring hospitality workers in Madrid to succeed in an increasingly complex work environment.

 In collaboration with a variety of social organizations, companies and public organizations the immersive virtual reality training tool was created.
 It enhances standard vocational training by simulating situations hospitality workers can face, setting them up to successfully meet challenges once they are on the job.